Nanotechnology Specialization Certificate

-Employment opportunities include: materials research technician, etch techician, clean room technician, laboratory technician, fabrication technician, deposition technician, and nanofabrication technician.
+Typical opportunities for employment for graduates include: materials research technician, etch technician, clean room technician, laboratory technician, fabrication technician, deposition technician, nanofabrication technician.

-Admissions Requirements (AS degree in Biological Sciences, Natural Science, or Pre-Engineering)
+Associates Degree in Biological Science, Natural Science, or Pre-Engineering

 Completion of the following required courses:

 The science of biology with emphasis on cellular physiology, cell structure, mitosis, and meiosis, basic genetics development, and organismic biology.
 3-2-4

 This course involves an understanding of the principles of measurement, chemical equations, stoichiometry, atomic structure, chemical bonding, periodic relationships, and the chemistry of the common elements.
 Prerequisites: Appropriate placement score or 1 year high school chemistry with the appropriate letter grade or Corequiste: MATH129 or MATH130.
 3-2-4

 This is a continuation of CHEM101 with special emphasis on chemical reaction, chemical thermodynamics, kinetics, equilibrium, electro chemistry, acid base chemistry, and reduction oxidation reactions.
 General concepts of organic chemistry will also be reviewed.
 Prerequisite: CHEM101 3-2-4